 Survey estimates are released approximately five months after the reference period.

-Information for the SEE is collected by online form from approximately 2,000 public sector employing units.
+Information for the SEE is collected via web form questionnaire from approximately 2,000 public sector employing units.
 The population of employers is stratified by state, industry division and employment size to ensure adequate state and industry representation.
 The target minimum response rate is 95% for the survey as a whole and for each state and industry.

 There are two principal sources of error in surveys: sampling error and non-sampling error.
 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise non-sampling error by the careful design and testing of questionnaires, detailed checking of the reported data and direct follow up with providers where significant errors are detected.

 Sampling error occurs when a sample or subset of the population is surveyed rather than the entire population.
 One measure of the likely difference resulting from not including all of the population in the survey is given by the standard error.
 There are about two chances in three that a sample estimate will differ by less than one standard error from the figure that would have been obtained if the whole population had been included in the survey.